ajeetraina/labspace-cagent/.labspace/02-getting-started.md

 ## Setting Up Your Environment

 Now that you've provided your API key(s), let's set them in your environment.
-Run the following commands based on the provider(s) you're using:
+Copy and run the following commands in the terminal based on the provider(s) you're using:

 ```bash
 # For OpenAI models (if you provided an OpenAI key)